petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/setting-up-liferay/activating-liferay-dxp.md

 ## License Manager

 The license manager page displays server and license information.
-To see the page, click _License Manager_.
-Or login as an administrator and navigate to _Control Panel_ &rarr; _License Manager_.
+To see the page, click _License Manager_ on the activation page.
+Or if you have previously activated your Liferay instance, login as an administrator and navigate to _Control Panel_ &rarr; _License Manager_.

 ![The license manager page displays server and license information.](./activating-liferay-dxp/images/02.png)